12 things every couple needs to do after the engagement

 2. Announce it for the world to see

 Better still, why not organise an engagement shoot with a photographer?
 This could be arranged in secret (as a surprise when you are proposing), or after your proposal, when you get that mani done, wash your hair and put on something fabulous, if that's important to you.
-You will love your engagement photos - even your ugly cry happy face!
+You will love your engagement photos - even your ugly cry face!
 It's a nice pre-wedding photo session with your photographer too.

 3. Get that rock insured!